Privacy Policy

 7.1 Personnel and administrative records

-• Council members are required to provide personal details, including contact details, bank account details and tax file number.
+- Council and Committee members are required to provide personal details, including contact details, bank account details and tax file number.
+From time to time the Museum may establish advisory or working groups, and external members of such committees may also be requested to provide personal details.

-• Visitors to museum offices and back-of-house are required to provide their full name, mobile number and to have a photograph taken.
+- Visitors to museum offices and back-of-house (including work experience students and interns) are required to provide their full name, mobile number and to have a photograph taken.
 This information is stored on Sine’s Cloud Database (AWS).
 See Sine’s Privacy Policy Statement for further information, https://www.sine.co/privacy/.

 7.2 Museum visitor and client information